hemantssharma/Lambda_functions/EC2_start-stop/README.md

 **Functionality**
 ```
 1. Start/stop the specified EC2 instances.
-2. Send a notification via SNS with the details of the started instances.
+2. Send a notification via SNS with the details of the started/stopped instances.
 ```

 ## Error Handling